 - The miles you drive to pick up a passenger after receiving a ride request

-- And the miles you drive to get to a more central location to await your next ride request
+- The miles you drive to get to a more central location to await your next ride request

 You can deduct many other business expenses on your Schedule C. For example:

-- The cost of a new phone and cell phone mount
+- Cost of a new phone and cell phone mount

 - Additional (non-auto) insurance for your business